-It was commented that there didn't seem to be a policy of cost-cutting.
+A committee member commented that there didn't seem to be a policy of costcutting.

-The Assistant Head of Finance informed committee that no new savings were being sought as the Local Authority had a balance im hand.
+- The Assistant Head of Finance noted that the authority is in a different position this year whereby the only savings being included are those proposed the previous year.
+The Assistant Head of Finance informed committee that no new savings were being sought as that had that balance in hand.
 The Assistant Head of Finance encouraged service areas to continue to look for value for money and efficiency despite this.